mkmitchell/DuckNet/README.md

 ![p5](supplemental/user_guide_pngs/step5_processing.png)

 **Step 6.
 Add Metadata (optional):** This metadata information will be included in the beginning of the csv output file, but it can be left empty.
-Included fields: date, site name, region, county, surveyor, camera ID, and comments; save metadata or cancel.
+Included fields: date, site name, region, state, county, surveyor, camera ID, and comments; save metadata or cancel.

 ![p6](supplemental/user_guide_pngs/step6_processing.png)